laskdaf/docs/tx_lifecycle.md

 `BlockGasMeter` is used to keep track of how much gas is left for each transaction; `GasUsed` is deducted from it and returned in the Response.
 If `BlockGasMeter` runs out, the execution is terminated.
 If there is gas leftover after execution, it is returned to the user.

 #### EndBlock
 [`EndBlock`](https://github.com/cosmos/cosmos-sdk/blob/9036430f15c057db0430db6ec7c9072df9e92eb2/baseapp/baseapp.go#L875-L886) is always run at the end of the block and allows for automatic function calls (sparingly to avoid getting into infinite loops).
-More importantly, this function allows changes to the validator set or governance.
+More importantly, this function allows changes to the validator set or governance by changing [parameters](https://github.com/tendermint/tendermint/blob/0d985ede28bd6937fa9d3613618e42cab6fc871c/types/params.go#L17-L23).

 #### Commit
 The application's `Commit` method is run.
 After the state changes are made, a new state root should be sent back to serve as merkle proof for state change.